textkernel/oneui/CONTRIBUTING.md

 [optional footer]
 ```

+Commit types include:
+* `feat`: A new feature
+* `fix`: A bug fix
+* `docs`: Changes to documentation
+* `test`: Changes to tests
+* `chore`: Other changes that dont affect source files, tests or documentation
+* `revert`: Reverted previous commit

+Use imperative, present tense in your commit description ("change", not "changed" or "changes") without uppercases or period (.) at the end.

+Breaking changes should be explicitly marked (with uppercase) in the message footer, e.g. `BREAKING CHANGE: <note>`.

 ### Merging
 When merging a branch, squash its commits for the changelog to be nice and tidy.
 Each pull request / squashed commit should eventually equal one fix / feature / change in docs or tests.